 I am happy for you to download and use the above graphic but please acknowledge the source.

-If you would like a high resolution graphic file to download and print then I have made these available through e-junkie (a secure online publishing site) for £1.
-Click on the button below and you will be taken to the checkout where you can pay by credit card or PayPal.
-Other arrangements can be made if you prefer, just drop me an e-mail, email@example.com and include “H2LA” in the subject.
+If you would like a high resolution graphic file to download and print then I can make these available, just drop me an e-mail, firstname.lastname@example.org and include “H2LA” in the subject.

 The Learning Relationship explained